PANTHER: Perception-Aware Trajectory Planner in Dynamic Environments: Introduction and Related Work

-\textbf{PA-planning} has been addressed in the recent literature, with many of these approaches focusing on keeping specific features/landmarks in the FOV \cite{penin2017vision, sheckells2016optimal, spasojevic2020perception, murali2019perception}.
-One important subcategory of these approaches \uline{decouple} translation and yaw by optimizing them separately.
-For instance, for features or landmarks whose locations are known a priori, \cite{spasojevic2020perception} optimizes the time parametrization on a fixed spatial and yaw path to maximize the visibility of the features.
-In \cite{murali2019perception}, translation is optimized first, and then yaw is optimized to guarantee the co-visibility of the features.
+\textbf{PA planning}~\circleform{3} has received increased attention over the last few years due to its inherent ability to leverage the trajectory planned to maximize the PA objective.
+The related works could be subclassified according to whether or not the translation and yaw of the UAV are jointly optimized.
+On one hand, there are approaches that \uline{decouple} translation and yaw by optimizing them separately~\citePADec{}.
+For instance, in~\cite{zhou2020raptor}, a yaw trajectory is obtained for a fixed translational path to gain information about unknown static obstacles.
+For features or landmarks whose locations are known a priori, \cite{spasojevic2020perception} optimizes the time parametrization on a fixed spatial and yaw path to maximize their visibility.
+In~\cite{murali2019perception}, translation is optimized first, and then yaw is optimized to guarantee the co-visibility of the features.
 While this decoupling of translation and yaw has computational advantages, it can lead to conservative results, since the translational trajectory (and consequently two degrees of freedom of the rotation as well) is fixed in the yaw optimization.
+Other works assume a downward-facing camera, and hence only translation (not yaw) is planned to keep a specific target in the FOV of the camera~\cite{thomas2017autonomous}.